 The first tax return can be somewhat tricky.
 Seek advice from your family and friends who have experience with it so that you can receive your rebate from the tax office.

 Do I need to inform BAföG and others?

 Many students receive BAföG for their studies to pay for their maintenance and other costs.
 You must be asking yourself if your BAföG becomes taxable alongside your part-time job earnings.
 The answer is: No!

-You work in catering and receive tips?
-Tips are tax-free as long as you receive them directly from the patron and go directly in your pocket.
+Do you work in catering and receive tips?
+Tips are tax-free as long as you receive them directly from the patron and go directly into your pocket.
 If the tips to all members of the staff are collected in a “tip pool” and then distributed by the employer then such must be officially declared.
-Also in case you are employed as in the self-employed capacity you will have to declare the tips according to the law.
+Also in case you are self-employed, you will have to declare the tips according to the law.

-During your studies you may have different part-time jobs.
+During your studies, you may have different part-time jobs.
 The important thing is that if you do not wish to pay unnecessary taxes, then you stay within the annual exemption threshold.
-If you earn more than 450 euros a month, but still under the annual exemption threshold, then submitting a tax return is worthwhile for you.
-With spending a bit of time you don’t give away your hard-earned money to the sate and you can receive a rebate from the tax office.
+If you earn more than 520 Euros a month, but are still under the annual exemption threshold, then submitting a tax return is worthwhile for you.
+With spending a bit of time you don’t give away your hard-earned money to the state and you can receive a rebate from the tax office.